SPIN STRONG INCLUDES THREE MAIN FORCES

 2. ARM LEVERAGE from extending arms out and/or up intensifies the spin resistance.

 WEIGHT RESISTANCE plays a smaller role and creates outward force that adds to the total resistance.

 While Spin Strong includes both air and weight resistance, it’s the unique emphasis on air resistance that makes Spin Strong so effective.

-Rotary air resistance is totally different, always resisting your forward movement.
+Air resistance intensely resists your forward/circular movement.
 You must constantly pull through it, while also continuously changing direction.
-As you increase speed, resistance is increased exponentially.
-For each doubling of air speed, air resistance is quadrupled.
+As you increase speed, resistance increases exponentially.
+For each doubling of air speed, air resistance quadruples.

-The result is a highly effective form of resistance training.
+The result is a highly effective form of resistance for strength training.

 Protective eyewear is recommended.